128technology/docs/docs/plugin_ipsec_client.md

 #### Issues Fixed

-- **PLUGIN-1092** Fix local and remote subnet configuration option to allow a single value or a list of values.
+- **PLUGIN-1092** Added fix for local and remote subnet configuration option to allow a single value or a list of values.

 ### Release 3.0.0